Chapter 3.08

 3.08.225 Rejection of bids.

 The Purchasing Officer may recommend to the City Manager the rejection of any and all bids and readvertise for bids.
 [Ord.
+1328 § 1, 2014; Ord.
 1109 § 1, 2003].

 3.08.230 Award.

 Contracts shall be awarded by the City Council to the lowest responsible bidder except as otherwise provided herein.
-Bidders located within the City of Lake Elsinore may be given a three percent pricing allowance when calculating the lowest responsive bid due to the City of Lake Elsinore’s interest in promoting growth and stimulating the local economy.
-To qualify for this preference, the purchase (or portion of purchase) must be subject to sales tax collection reported as collected within the City of Lake Elsinore, the vendor has a fixed facility with employees within the City of Lake Elsinore and such vendor shall hold a current and valid City of Lake Elsinore business license.
-[Ord.
-1109 § 1, 2003].
+Bidders located within the City of Lake Elsinore may be given a five percent pricing allowance up to a maximum of $5,000 when calculating the lowest responsive bid due to the City of Lake Elsinore’s interest in promoting growth and stimulating the local economy.

 3.08.235 Tie bids.

 Article IV.
-Job Order Contracting for Nonpublic Works Maintenance and Repairs
+Job Order Contracting for Non-Public Works Maintenance and Repairs

 3.08.300 Purpose.